BAAI-Agents/GPA-LM/README.md

 <div align=center><img src="Survey_Diagram.png" width="80%" /></div>

 ## 🌟 News
-✨ [2024/02/06] We create this repository to maintain a paper list on LLM-based agents of game playing.
+✨ [2024/02/06] Creation of this repository to maintain the list of papers on LLM-based agents for game playing.
 More papers are coming soon!

 <div align=center><img src="Survey_timeline.png" width="100%" /></div>